 OH yeah.
 My dutiful hens have been giving us quite the overflow of beautifully colored eggs.
 I’m talking close to 5 dozen eggs a week – I can’t hand them out fast enough.
 I keep looking at the variety of amazing colors and wanted a way to incorporate them into some spring/Easter decor.
 Have you ever blown out eggs before?
 I’m definitely not an expert, and it’s not the quickest activity without some sort of fancy tool, but it is kind of fun.
 I blew out a pile of eggs and then went for a metallic dipping effect and the eggs turned out SOOOO pretty.
 Would you like to make some glitter Easter eggs?

-To blow out the inside, you will need to poke a hole in each end and then blow air into the egg – you can read how I did this without any special equipment here.
+To blow out the inside, you will need to poke a hole in each end and then blow air into the egg.
+This one-hole egg blowing pump tool (affil) looks like it would make the task super easy.
+This “Crack Me Easter Egg tutorial” has a description on how to blow out eggs.

 Once the eggs are cleaned and dry, it’s time to add the glitter.